a5hik/ng-sortable/demo/bower_components/ng-sortable/README.md

 The directives are structured like below.

-    sortable                     --> Items list
+    as-sortable                     --> Items list
-      sortable-item              --> Item to sort/drag
+      as-sortable-item              --> Item to sort/drag
-        sortable-item-handle     --> Drag Handle
+        as-sortable-item-handle     --> Drag Handle

 #### Design details:

 - ng-model is used to bind the sortable list items with the sortable element.
-- sortable can be added to the root element.
+- as-sortable can be added to the root element.
-- sortable-item can be added in item element, and follows ng-repeat.
+- as-sortable-item can be added in item element, and follows ng-repeat.
-- sortable-item-handle can be added to the drag handle in item element.
+- as-sortable-item-handle can be added to the drag handle in item element.
-- All sortable, ng-model, sortable-item and sortable-item-handle are required.
+- All as-sortable, ng-model, as-sortable-item and as-sortable-item-handle are required.
-- the no-drag attribute can be added to avoid dragging an element inside item-handle.
+- the no-drag attribute can be added to avoid dragging an element inside as-sortable-item-handle.
 - Added a Jquery like 'containment' option to the sortable to prevent the drag outside specified bounds.
+- isEnabled attribute on as-sortable to determine Drag at runTime.

 #### Callbacks:

 Following callbacks are defined, and should be overridden to perform custom logic.

-- callbacks.accept = function (sourceItemHandleScope, destSortableScope) {}; //used to determine drag zone is allowed are not.
+- callbacks.accept = function (sourceItemHandleScope, destSortableScope, destItemScope) {}; //used to determine drag zone is allowed are not.

 ###### Parameters:
-     sourceItemScope - the scope of the item being dragged. destScope - the sortable destination scope, the list.
+     sourceItemScope - the scope of the item being dragged. destScope - the sortable destination scope, the list. destItemScope - the destination item scope, this is an optional Param.(Must check for undefined).

 - callbacks.orderChanged = function({type: Object}) // triggered when item order is changed with in the same column.
 - callbacks.itemMoved = function({type: Object}) // triggered when an item is moved accross columns.